isaacbernat/pycrastinate/README.md

 Usage
 -----
 ### Try it out
 Pycrastinate can be used right out of the box!
 It just needs a recent version of `git` (tested with 1.8.0+).
-Type `python pycrastinate.py` inside its root directory.
+Type `python pycrastinate.py` inside its root directory and experience the magic.

 ### Tune it
 Edit `config.py` to your liking.
-Change the `root_paths` for whichever paths holds the files you want to analyse, the `file_sufixes` to include only those that you want, the `tokens` that should be considered, their case-sensitivity, etc.
+Change the `root_paths` for whichever paths hold the files you want to analyse, the `file_sufixes` to include only those that you want (e.g. only python files), the `tokens` that should be considered (e.g. TODOs), their case-sensitivity, etc.

 ### Master it
 It is highly encouraged to read at least this succint documentation section if you plan to really use pycrastinate.